andrea-bottoli/DOSE---Hexxagon/progetto funzionante/dose_2012_tests/group_11_tests/README.md

 Test Cases
 =========

-This folder contains the test-cases of the game X.
+This folder contains the test-cases of the game Battle Beyond Space.